FossilProject/FossilProjectBlog/_posts/2026-4-5-weekly-review.md

 ---

-That is the roundup.
+That is the recap.
 Wild week to come back to.
 More soon.

 -- S.K.
 Ooma